TonyGravagno/NebulaXConvert/README.md

 If you like the software, a note would be appreciated @TonyGravagno.

-This software is freeware, provided under the MIT license.
+This software is provided under the MIT license.
 See LICENSE.txt for terms.